moth-quantum/quantum-audio/README.md

 ## 📘 Additional Resources <a id="materials"></a>
 ### Notebook Examples
-For examples on circuit preparation, signals and audio reconstruction, Please try the [Demo Notebook](DEMO.ipynb)
+For examples on circuit preparation, signals reconstruction, and interactive demonstrations, please check the [Demo Notebook](DEMO.ipynb).

 ### Quick Export ⚡️
 To quickly export quantumaudio from any audio file (e.g., mp3, ogg, flac, m4a), a script ```export.py``` is provided in scripts folder.
 Following `cd scripts`, run: